miladsade96/feip/ReactJS/main.md

 deprecated in React and should not be used.
 Instead, you should use the *setState* method to update state in a React component.

+**How to pretty print JSON with React?**
+You can use *JSON.stringify()* method with a null value for the *replacer* parameter and a number value for the *space* parameter.
+This will format the JSON data with indentation and line breaks for readability.

+**What is strict mode in React?**
+It is a mode that highlights potential problems in the code, such as deprecated lifecycle methods or unsafe practices.
+It can help to identify issues early on and improve the overall quality of the code.
+Strict mode can be enabled globally or for individual components.

+**How do you use decorators in React?**
+Decorators in React can be used as class decorators to add a functionality to a component class.
+For example, you can use a decorator to add additional lifecycle methods or state to a component.
+Decorators can be written as higher-order components(HOCs) or as regular functions.

+**Why is isMounted() an antipattern and what is the proper solution?**
+The *isMounted()* method in React is considered an antipattern because it can lead to race conditions and bugs.
+This method checks if the component is mounted in the DOM, but it can return a false positive if it is called during the unmounting phase.
+The proper solution is to use the *componentDidMount* and *componentWillUnmount* lifecycle methods to manage component state and cleanup.

+**What are the Pointer Events supported in React?**
+React supports both mouse and touch events through the use of Pointer Events.
+Pointer Events are the standardized event model that provide a unified way to handle mouse, touch and stylus input.
+React provides a set of event handlers for Pointer Events, such as *onPointerDown* and *onPointerMove* that can be used to create responsive and touch-friendly user interfaces.

 ## React Refs: